vendrcontrib/vendr-payment-provider-nets/README.md

-﻿# Vendr QuickPay Payment Provider
+﻿# Vendr Nets Payment Provider

-QuickPay Payment Provider for Vendr, the eCommerce package for Umbraco
+Nets Payment Provider for Vendr, the eCommerce package for Umbraco